 Public health centres require appointments, which can be booked in person, by phone, or online (if you already hold a SIP card).
 Private clinics generally offer easier same-day access, especially for general consultations.

 Children need to be registered just like adults, with the addition of birth certificates and possibly vaccination records.
-They are usually assigned a pediatrician rather than a general doctor.
+They are usually assigned a paediatrician rather than a general doctor.
 Families relocating may also want to explore how this relates to medical visas for Spain.

 Tourists and short-term visitors generally cannot register with a public doctor.
 In such cases, travel insurance or a private policy is required.
 For a closer look at what happens if you fall ill during a visit, see our post on getting sick in Spain without travel insurance.